bajim/TodoApp/README.md

 #Todo App
 A simple Flask Todo App using SQlAlachemy and SQLite.

-For Styling semantic-ui is used.
+For Styling [I'm an inline-style link](https://semantic-ui.com/) is used.